Jacob-Aldrich/G8-DX1138-IAP/README.txt

 ## About the Game

+**Among The Survivors** is a single-player survival strategy, resource management and turn-based combat game with psychological horror.

 A Skinwalker outbreak has caused society to collapse.
-Survive from day to day by gathering food and water, recruiting survivors, exploring the surrounding area and deciding who you can trust.
-Some people are genuine survivors.
-Others may be Skinwalkers pretending to be human.
+Scavenge by day, defend your shelter by night, and decide who is truly human.

-Your goal is to survive until rescue arrives.
+Your goal is to keep the player character and as many survivors alive as possible, locate the extraction car, call the helicopter, and survive until evacuation.

 ---